multiversx/mx-docs/docs/developers/esdt-tokens.md

 What is important in this section is the `returnData` member that will contain the bytes of a list of token identifiers, separated by `@`.
 In the example response, `returnData` contains a single element `VEdELWE1Y2NlYg==` which represents the bytes for a single token identifier.
 In JSON, bytes fields are encoded as base64. `base64decode("VEdELWE1Y2NlYg==") = TGD-a5cceb`.

-If multiple tokens exist, the `returnData` will contains also a single element.
+If multiple tokens exist, the `returnData` will still contain a single element.
 Example:
 ```
 ....
  "data": {